G4CMP/G4CMP/CONTRIBUTING.md

 At the top of the ChangeHistory file, create a block of text as follows:

 ```
-[ Modifications included on branch XYZ, put subtask tags below it: ]
+[ Modifications included on branch G4CMP-NNN, put subtask tags below it: ]
-2024-13-35  XYZ       : Create a big new feature in G4CMP.
+2024-13-35  G4CMP-990 : Create a big new feature in G4CMP.

 [ Main line "develop" ChangeHistory; when merging, put develop updates here: ]
 ```